-&lt;sup>50 OT and the Vyriausioji tarnybinės etikos komisija, note14, par.
+&lt;sup>56 Vyriausioji tarnybinės etikos komisija, note 17, par.
 98 and following.
 See also section 2 above.

-&lt;sup>51 Ligue des droits humains v.
-Conseil des ministres, note 24, para.
-132.
+&lt;sup>57 Privacy International, note 54, par 68.

+Idem.

-- Could any other, less intrusive measure achieve the desired outcome with less interference with the fundamental right at stake ? - Are there any specific concerns related to processing of sensitive data, such as biometric data, health data, traffic and location data, criminal records, etc. or the categories of data subjects concerned (e.g., vulnerable persons)? - Are there any specific concerns related to the use of automated decision-making, profiling, or new technologies like Artificial Intelligence? - Where a measure aims at protecting other public interests or fundamental rights, how are those interests or rights balanced with privacy and data protection?
+- 45. Given the crucial importance of necessity and strict proportionality to data protection, the EDPS published relevant guidance: "Assessing the necessity of measures that limit the fundamental right to the protection of personal data: a toolkit" and Guidelines on assessing the proportionality of measures that limit the fundamental rights to privacy and to the protection of personal data.
+See also the EDPS quick-guide to necessity and proportionality. - 46.
+The replies to the following questions can additionally help to guide the assessment of necessity and proportionality: - Are the rules governing the scope and application of the measure sufficiently clear and precise?
+Is there sufficient legal clarity and certainty about the scope and extent of the interference (e.g., in terms of definitions, processing activities, actors involved etc.)? - Is it explicitly specified what categories of data will be collected or exchanged, by whom, and for how long? - Is the data processing envisaged by the measure adequate, relevant and not excessive in relation to the purposes for which they are collected or further processed? - Could any other, less intrusive measure achieve the desired outcome with less interference with the fundamental right at stake? - Are there any specific concerns related to processing of special categories of personal data (e.g. biometric data or data concerning health) or personal data which is otherwise sensitive (e.g. traffic and location data, financial data, etc.) or the categories of data subjects concerned (e.g. vulnerable persons)? - Are there any specific concerns related to the use of automated decision-making, profiling, or new technologies like Artificial Intelligence? - Where a measure aims at protecting other public interests or fundamental rights, how are those interests or rights balanced with privacy and data protection?
 Which safeguards are in place to reduce the risks to the rights and freedoms individuals?